Egypt plans reopening of Libya embassy shut since 2014 | Law-Order

 Egypt plans reopening of Libya embassy shut since 2014

+The visit discussed logistical arrangements for reestablishing Egypt's diplomatic presence in the coming period through its embassy in Tripoli and its consulate in the eastern city of Benghazi, an Egyptian diplomatic source said.
+The move was a first step towards enhanced political, economic and security cooperation with authorities in Tripoli, two Egyptian intelligence sources said.

 Outreach to Tripoli also represents a recalibration of Egypt's Libya policy after the failure of Haftar's Tripoli campaign, according to Egyptian intelligence sources and Western diplomats.
-Egypt closed its Tripoli embassy in 2014, the year when many foreign missions in the capital shut down amid an escalating conflict that saw rival governments set up in Tripoli and in the east of the sprawling country.
+Egypt closed its Tripoli embassy in 2014, the year when many foreign missions in the capital shut down during an intensifying conflict that saw rival governments set up in Tripoli and in the east of Libya.

-Turkey, a regional rival of Egypt and military backer of Tripoli factions, reopened its embassy in the Libyan capital in 2017.
+Turkey, a regional rival of Egypt and military backer of west Libyan factions, reopened its embassy in the Libyan capital in 2017.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)